garethredfern/redfern-dev/src/articles/cnft-collections-verification-claiming.md

 pubDate: "2025-12-09T12:00:00Z"
 ---

-## Compressed NFTs Part 2: Collections, Verification, and Building a Claim Page
+## Compressed NFTs: Collections, Verification, and Building a Claim Page

 In [Part 1](/articles/building-compressed-nfts-solana-generative-svg), we built a complete cNFT minting system — generative SVG artwork, Merkle tree creation, and minting scripts.
 That's enough to mint thousands of NFTs from the command line, but most projects need more: